Shaka King Is In The Weeds

 Shaka King will pace himself next time.
 He’s worn; his beard and hair are starting to grow uneven.
-He’s in the thick of promoting his new film, his first film, his graduate thesis, “Newlyweeds,” which opens Sept.
+He’s in the thick of promoting his first film, his graduate thesis, “Newlyweeds,” which opens Sept.
 18 at the Film Forum in New York City for a two week run, and the process is taking a physical toll.
 “I should have chilled a little bit, rested a little bit,” he says, “worked a lot more on other projects.
 Probably taken a vacation.”

 Instead, he’s been investing energy nonstop, for months on end.
 With little to no print and advertising budget, he’s carrying the brunt of the promotional efforts himself; spamming his 2,000 plus contacts about upcoming shows, handing out stickers in person at festivals, plotting new methods to spread the word.
 His Bushwick apartment acts as homebase, and on the day we meet, a recently hired intern named Kervin (whom he met while handing out stickers at last month’s Afro Punk) is sitting in a spare room, walls painted orange, boxes and spare furniture strewn about, helping to clear the filmmakers plate some.
 King wonders why he didn’t seek such help sooner.